John Alite: Criminal career

+Alite's uncle ran a card game with Charles Luciano, a Queens-based soldier in the Gambino crime family (not to be confused with Charles "Lucky" Luciano), and he grew up aspiring to be a gangster.
+While working in a delicatessen as a teenager, Alite began running numbers for a local bookmaker associated with the Lucchese crime family.
+He later started selling small amounts of cocaine.
+After his career as a college baseball player at the University of Tampa was curtailed by an arm injury, Alite returned to New York and enrolled in Queens College.
+When his father learned of his drug dealing, Alite was sent to live with an uncle in California until he was arrested for assault a year later and he again came home to Queens, where, through his friend John Bonner, he became involved in drug dealing on a larger scale.
+Alite and Bonner's drug business came to the attention of Gambino associate John Angelo "Junior" Gotti, who demanded the pair begin "kicking up" a share of their narcotics sales to the family.

-Alite was associated with the Gambino crime family but was ineligible to become a "made man" in the organization due to his non-Italian heritage.
-In the 1980s and '90s, he was an enforcer and hitman for a Queens-based drug gang headed by John A. "Junior" Gotti which allegedly distributed eight kilograms of cocaine per month.
-On December 20, 1988, Alite lured cocaine dealer George Grosso to the White Horse Tavern in Queens, persuaded him to get into a car under the pretence of driving to another bar, and then shot him three times in the head.
-Grosso's corpse was dumped off Grand Central Parkway in Flushing Meadows Park.
-"Junior" Gotti allegedly ordered Grosso's murder because he had told people he was selling drugs on behalf of Gotti and his father, Gambino boss John J. Gotti.
-Alite was also involved in the murder of Bruce John Gotterup, who was shot to death on a Rockaway boardwalk by John Burke on November 20, 1991 as retribution for stealing drug and gambling proceeds from Gambino family associates and for being involved in an altercation with the nephew of a Gambino soldier.
+Alite became affiliated with the Gambino family but was ineligible to become a "made man" in the organization due to his non-Italian heritage.
+In mid-1984, Gotti recruited Alite to partake in a drive-by shooting on a gang of Jamaican marijuana dealers who had robbed John Gebert, Gotti's partner in a marijuana distribution racket.
+Alite successfully performed as a driver while Gebert shot two Jamaican gangsters from a car in Jamaica, Queens, elevating his standing in the Gambino family.
+In the 1980s and 1990s, he was an enforcer and "hit man" for a Queens-based drug gang headed by Gotti which allegedly distributed eight kilograms of cocaine per month.
+Alite was also a business partner of Gotti and was nicknamed "the Calculator" due to his financial acumen.
+Federal Bureau of Investigation (FBI) agent Ted Otto described Alite as "a hybrid gangster… an exception to the rule".

+On December 20, 1988, Alite lured cocaine dealer George Grosso to the White Horse Tavern in Queens, persuaded him to get into a car under the pretense of driving to another bar, and then shot him three times in the head.
+Grosso's corpse was dumped off of the Grand Central Parkway in Flushing Meadows Park.
+"Junior" Gotti allegedly ordered Grosso's murder because Grosso had told people he was selling drugs on behalf of Gotti and his father, Gambino boss John Joseph Gotti.